Automating the End-to-End Process of Accounts Payable | 14 Tips

 • Increased accuracy – fewer humans in the loop reduces the level of errors

-• Compliancy – built in rules mean suspicious activities and fraud can be flagged in real time
+• Compliancy – built in rules mean suspicious activities and fraud can be flagged

 • Reduce employee churn – no more boring, repetitive tasks to kill your team’s spirit